Moosa Bin Shamsher: False statements regarding wealth

 In June 2020, the ACC claimed that Moosa had misled the agency by lying about all his wealth and business dealings.
 They claimed that he presented himself as a prince, well-connected arms dealer, power broker, and businessman, whereas in reality, he couldn't provide the agency correct information regarding his wealth when he was being investigated.
 Moosa claims to have roughly US$12 Billion and US$10 million worth (in 2020 dollars) of diamonds frozen in his Swiss bank accounts.
 He also claimed that he owned around 1,200 bighas (roughly 400 acres) of land in Savar and Gazipur.
 However, after the ACC investigated him, they found that his claims of having Swiss bank accounts and owning huge swaths of land were all false.
-When questioned about his arms-dealing and Swiss bank accounts, he failed to submit any papers records to prove his claims.
-The government probe found that he had only 5 cars and a house in the affluent Gulshan area of Dhaka (which has been handed over to a development company), all of which were owned by his wife.
+When questioned about his arms dealing and Swiss bank accounts, he failed to submit any papers or records to prove his claims.
+The government probe found that he had only five cars and a house in the affluent Gulshan area of Dhaka (which has been handed over to a development company), all of which were owned by his wife.
 The only asset owned by him was an ancestral piece of land in his native Faridpur, which his siblings also had shared.
 The government probe also found out that his tall claims of political connections, private intelligence, and protecting Sheikh Hasina were all baseless self-made claims.

 Fraudulent practices

-In 2005, the CID filed a show-cause notice against Moosa on charges of defrauding 3 workers of Tk.
+In 2005, the CID filed a show-cause notice against Moosa on charges of defrauding three workers of Tk.
 18.8 million.
 The CID claimed that Moosa promised 300 people overseas jobs but ended up deceiving them.
 The CID also accused him of abducting and vanishing one of his employees named Nazrul Islam.
 Other allegations against him included forgery; providing fake passports and visas; flattery, kidnapping, and violation of women.
 Cases and allegations have been filed against him since 1990.
 The journalists who leaked information regarding Moosa and his malpractices were harassed by miscreants hired by Moosa, and one of the journalists lost a limb.